pulumi/docs/content/docs/esc/integrations/dynamic-secrets/aws-parameter-store.md

         sessionName: pulumi-environments-session
   params:
     fn::open::aws-parameter-store:
-      region: us-west-2
+      region: us-west-1
       login: ${aws.login}
       get:
-        parameter:
+        myKey:
-          name: /parameter/name
+          name: /myNamespace/myKey
-        versioned_parameter:
+        myKeyByVersion:
-          name: /parameter/name:2
+          name: /myNamespace/myKey:1
-        labeled_parameter:
+        myKeyByVersionLabel:
-          name: /parameter/name:labelname
+          name: /myNamespace/myKey:stable
-        secure_string_parameter:
+        secureKey:
-          name: /parameter/secret
+          name: /myNamespace/secureKey
           decrypt: true
+        myList:
+          name: /myNamespace/myList

 ```

 ## Configuring OIDC

-To learn how to configure OpenID Connect (OIDC) between Pulumi Cloud and AWS, see [Configuring OpenID Connect for AWS](/docs/pulumi-cloud/oidc/provider/aws/).
+To learn how to configure OpenID Connect (OIDC) between Pulumi Cloud and AWS, see the [OpenID Connect integration](/docs/pulumi-cloud/oidc/provider/aws/) documentation.
 Once you have completed these steps, you can validate that your configuration is working by running either of the following:

 * `esc open <your-org>/<your-environment>` command of the [Pulumi ESC CLI](/docs/esc-cli/)
 * `pulumi env open <your-org>/<your-environment>` command of the [Pulumi CLI](/docs/install/)